tfogal/freeprocessing/README.md

 that it will not instrument any child processes.

 For the most part, this is what you want.
-However, this may cause problems if you have a complicated loading procedure (valgrind comes to mind).
+However, this may cause problems if you have a complicated loading procedure ("mpirun" and "valgrind" come to mind).
+To get the code to run under MPI, you want the `mpirun` program to set the environment variable for you, instead of setting it before `mpirun` is invoked.
+Some `mpirun`s let you do this with `-x`, e.g.:

+  mpirun -x LD_PRELOAD=./libsitu.so -np 4 ./myprogram

 Debug Channel Settings
 ======================